 Racket Attack on the NES (1988)

 (Released in the US and Japan in 1988) I was excited to get this game.
 It had cool features and ideas.
 Each player had different strengths and weaknesses.
 Surfaces were supposed to play differently.
 The players were based on the top-ranked female and male players in the late 1980s without actually using their names.
 The problem is it didn’t play like that.
-I have no doubt the programming tried to accomplish this, but once a player figured out how to hit a volley the game was over.
+I have no doubt the programming tried to accomplish many things, but once a player figured out how to hit a volley the game was over.
 A human could simply net rush on every point and dominate the CPU (see the video above).
 It didn’t matter if the human player picked clay and the worst volleyer in the game, a human player could net rush and easily end every point with a very high rate of success.

 Recommendation – If you are a vintage NES player, play the original Nintendo tennis game (see below).
 Racket Attack had no challenge and really silly tennis.